coreinfrastructure/best-practices-badge/doc/security.md

 Security is important and challenging.
-Below are the overall security requirements, how we approach security in the design, and security in the implementation and verfication.
+Below are the overall security requirements, how we approach security in the design, security in the implementation and verification, and a brief note about the supply chain (reuse).

 If you find a vulnerability, please see [CONTRIBUTING.md](../CONTRIBUTING.md) for how to submit a vulnerability report.